yukikongju/LeetCodeTraining/LeetCodePython/README.md

 - [X] Hard Sliding Window
     * Maximum Number of Vowels in Substring
 - [X] Sliding Window - counter increment
-    * Number of Zero-Filled Subarrays
+    * Number of Zero-Filled Subarrays, Number of Smooth Descent Periods
 - [X] Palindrome => increment by 2 if letter can be paired
     * Largest Palindromic Number
 - [ ] Binary Search